-If your iPhone keeps restarting randomly after iOS 11.4.1 or iOS 12 update, here are some quick tips you can take to fix this iPhone X/8/7/6s/6 restarting issue.
+If your iPhone keeps restarting randomly after iOS 13/12/11 update, here are some quick tips you can take to fix this iPhone restarting issue.

-There were many Apple users reported that their iPhone keeps randomly restarting over and over Saturday morning, after December 2, 2017.
+There were many Apple users reported that their iPhone keeps restarting over and over.

-Before you start using tips below to fix your keep-restarting iPhone, iPad or iPod touch, you’d better backup your device.
+Before you start using tips below to fix your keep-restarting iPhone, iPad, or iPod touch, you’d better backup your device.
 Because some tips below will require you to erase your iOS device.
-And backing up device before you take action also protects your data from loss due to misoperation.
+And backing up the device before you take action also protects your data from loss due to misoperation.

-Apple has just released iOS 11.4.1 and tells us that updating to the new iOS software update can fix the iPhone keeps restarting issue.
+Updating to the new iOS software update may fix the iPhone keeps restarting issue.
 Just go to Settings > General > Tap Software Update to check the update.

 Go to Settings > General > Date & Time and manually set the date to December 1.
 This should stop the endless rebooting on your iPhone.

-You can restart or force-restart your iPhone iPad to clean all processes, which may help you fix “keeps restarting” issue.
-To force restart one device, just press and hold both of the “Sleep” and “Home” buttons at the same time for 10 seconds until Apple logo appears on screen.
+You can restart or force restart your iPhone iPad to clean all processes, which may help you fix the “keeps restarting” issue.
+To force restart one device, just press and hold both of the “Sleep” and “Home” buttons at the same time for 10 seconds until the Apple logo appears on the screen.
 For iPhone 7 users, please press the Home button and the Volume down button.

 You can try to reset all settings on your iOS device to make it run in normal.
 Go to Settings > General > Reset > Reset All Settings.
 This method will not remove any data on your device.
 It just reset all settings to factory default.